Turbot Admin Best Practice

 Granting permission to "Break glass" user

-1. Log into Turbot application as the "Break glass" user using an incognito window.
+1. Log into Guardrails application as the "Break glass" user using an incognito window.
 It will create an user profile under Turbot Local directory.

-2. Log into the Turbot application as "admin@turbot.io" user (or any other user profile with Turbot/Owner permissions) in a different browser.
+2. Log into the Guardrails application as "admin@turbot.io" user (or any other user profile with Turbot/Owner permissions) in a different browser.

 3. Using the admin profile, click the Permissions tab.
 Click Grant Permission button on the right side of the page.